nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 # 3.3 - Restoring databases from S3 compatible object storage

 You can now backup to object storage from SQL Server.
 You don't have backups unless you can restore from backup.
 So let's do just that: restore our database to Windows2.
-We will restore the backup to a new databases name
+We will restore the backup to a new database name

 ## **Restoring a Backup**